waynchi/bullet_hell_chiwayne/GameDesignDoc.md

 Left, Right, Up, and Down will move the ship in the four directions and Space Bar will fire the bullets.
 Pressing B will drop a bomb which will clear all the enemies on the screen.

+Pressing escape during the game will open the pause menu, which will allow you to resume, go to the title screen, or quit the game.

 ## Scoring
 The score will not go down.
 Rather, the score will constantly increase depending on how long you have stayed alive.
 Not only that, killing enemies will award bonus points as to provide an incentive to tackle the enemies rather than just avoiding them.